mwestera/bertology/README.md

 # Bert Attention Maps #

-The file main.py applies BERT to the data (code from pytorch_pretrained_bert with modifications from bertviz), extracts attention weights, and creates a number of plots.
+The file main.py does the following:

+1. apply BERT to the data (code from pytorch_pretrained_bert with modifications from bertviz),
+2. extract attention weights,
+3. use these to compute a global measure of, let's say, "information flow" between (groups of) tokens
+4. create a number of plots of this global measure across potentially multiple experimental conditions.

 To run this code with default settings and example data, do: